pdybowski/booking-clone-Api/README.md

     Body:

-    ```
+    ```json
     {
       "message": "You are not allowed to make a reservation."
     }
     ```